Chapter 8

 Elsie smirked coldly, her fingers quickly typing a reply.

 [I didn't expect you to care so much.
-In that case, I'll leave Ronald to you.]
+Fine, I'll toss Ronald to you!]

 [If Ronald wants a divorce, he can tell me himself.
 You have no say in this!]

-After sending the message, Elsie put her phone back in her bag and looked towards the center of the hall.
+In a rage, Missy kept sending messages, but Elsie didn't care at all.
+She put her phone back in her bag and looked toward the center of the hall.

 The lights were dazzling, but her eyes were filled with indifference.